danidiaz/plan-applicative/README.md

 - The script fails at minute 45 because of a syntax error.
-- The script fails at minute 45 because it requests a missing resource whose avaliability could have been checked at script start.
+- The script fails at minute 45 because it requests a missing resource whose availability could have been checked when the script started.
 - It is difficult to ascertain how far along the execution we are at minute 45.

 The first problem is solved by using a statically typed language or, for